metamath/lamp-guide/docs/index.md

 > Press on the icon "A with arrow" to apply a replacement.
 > In "Replace what" enter <tt>&amp;C1</tt> and
 > in "Replace with" enter <tt>( cos ` A )</tt> ... once you're done. press
-> "Find Substitution".
-It will determine that there is 1 valid substitution;
+> "Find Substitution‡".
+It will determine that there is 1 valid substitution‡;
 > press "Apply".

 Let's replace the work variable <tt>&amp;C2</tt>: